Adjustment Disorders in Children

 Symptoms of an adjustment disorder can look like other health problems or mental illnesses.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is an adjustment disorder diagnosed in a child?

 A mental health expert such as a psychiatrist often makes the diagnosis after an evaluation.
-He or she talks with you, your partner, and your child.
-He or she will ask for a full history of your child’s development, life events, emotions, behaviors, school performance, and the stressful event.
+They talk with you, your partner, and your child.
+They will ask for a full history of your child’s development, life events, emotions, behaviors, school performance, and the stressful event.

 How is an adjustment disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and health.
 It will also depend on how severe the disorder is.

 Psychotherapy using cognitive behavioral methods.
 A child learns how to better solve problems, communicate, and handle stress.
 They will also learn how to control impulses and anger.